tomassedovic/quicksilver-roguelike/README.md

 ![Blurry text](screenshots/03_blurry_text.png)

-But it's easier on the eyes.
+Not perfect, but it's easier on the eyes.

 If you want to have a full control over your the window and text size, add this line at the beginning of your `main` function: